VA San Francisco: Ocular Disease Residency

 Successful completion of the program requires satisfactory completion of a minimum of 1,200 direct patient encounters, three oral presentations at resident conferences, completion of patient logs and outcomes assessments, and completion of an acceptable manuscript.
 Upon successful completion of the program, a certificate will be awarded by Berkeley Optometry and SFVA.

-The SFVA Eye Clinic has about 13,000 patient visits per year.
-The clinical experience includes primary eye examinations and follow-up examinations for patients with ocular disease and the manifestations of systemic disease, low vision evaluations, and a modest experience with medically indicated contact lens fittings and follow-up.
-The residents may participate in anterior segment and fundus photography.
+The SFVA Eye Clinic has about 14,000 patient visits per year.
+The clinical experience includes comprehensive and follow-up examinations for patients with ocular disease and the manifestations of systemic disease.
+In addition, the residents provide a limited number of low vision evaluations and a modest number of contact lens examinations for patients with a medical indication.
 The patient population is predominately middle-aged to elderly males, with a high incidence of ocular disease.
 The most common diagnoses are cataract, glaucoma, age-related macular degeneration, diabetic retinopathy, and other retinal vascular disorders.
-Immediate consultation with UCSF ophthalmology residents and attending staff is available within the clinic.
-A good working relationship exists between optometry and ophthalmology.
-The primary care emphasis encourages interaction with physicians in the primary medical and specialty clinics.
+Immediate consultation with UCSF ophthalmology faculty is available within the clinic.
+An excellent working relationship exists between optometry and ophthalmology.
+The program emphasizes interaction with physicians in the primary medical and specialty clinics.

 Admissions Eligibility Criteria

-- An optometry degree from an accredited optometry school (ACOE).
+- Attainment of an optometry degree from an accredited optometry school (ACOE)

-- Cumulative GPA 3.00 on a 4.00 scale for their optometric education required.
+- Cumulative optometry school GPA of 3.00 or greater on a 4.00 scale

-- Pass National Board of Examiners in Optometry Part I, Part II, and TMOD prior to ORMatch match.
+- Successfully passing of National Board of Examiners in Optometry (NBEO) Part I, Part II, and TMOD prior to ORMatch rank deadline

-- If male, registered with Selective Service prior to their 26th birthday.
-This can be obtained at (www.sss.gov).
+- If male, proof of registration with Selective Service prior to the 26th birthday (Confirmation can be obtained at sss.gov)

 How To Apply

-- The program coordinator and faculty member decide which candidates to rank for the match and determine the sequential ranking of those candidates based on the application materials, the on-site interview, and input from previous instructors.
+- The program coordinator and faculty members decide which candidates to rank for the match and determine the sequential ranking of those candidates

 - ORMatch contacts the program with the results of the match.